 Kiboko V2 vs Kiboko City Commuter

 Gura Gear made a name for itself in the photography community with the Kiboko backpack.
 This camera bag features a unique butterfly design that makes it optimal for carrying telephoto lenses attached to a camera.
-The regular Gura Gear Kiboko V2.0 backpack is available in three sizes: 16L, 22L and 30L.
+The regular Gura Gear Kiboko V2.0 backpack is available in four sizes: 16L+, 22L+, 30L, and 30L+.

 Those considering the Kiboko City Commuter will probably wonder how it differs from the standard Kiboko backpack.
 While I would encourage you to dig into my in-depth review of the standard Kiboko packs to get a detailed look at their features, I will also provide a quick summary of the differences in this section.